 MCC and the Government agree to formulate an M&E Plan that the Government agrees to implement or cause to be implemented that explains in detail how and what MCC and MCA-Côte d'Ivoire will (a) monitor to determine whether the Projects are on track to achieve their intended results ("Monitoring Component"), and (b) evaluate to assess implementation strategies, provide lessons learned, determine cost effectiveness and estimate the impact of Compact interventions ("Evaluation Component").
 The M&E Plan will summarize all indicators that must be reported to MCC on a regular basis, as well as a description of any complementary data to be collected for evaluation of the Program.
-The M&E Plan will also include any monitoring and evaluation ("M&E") requirements that MCA-Côte d'Ivoire must meet in order to receive Disbursements, and will serve as a communication tool so that MCA-Côte d'Ivoire is responsible for achieving.
+The M&E Plan will also include any monitoring and evaluation ("M&E") requirements that MCA-Côte d'Ivoire must meet in order to receive Disbursements, and will serve as a communication tool so that MCA-Côte d'Ivoire staff and other stakeholders clearly understand the objectives and targets the MCA-Côte d'Ivoire is responsible for achieving.
 The results of M&E activities, measured by monitoring data and evaluations, will be made publicly available on the website of MCA-Côte d'Ivoire and on the MCC Website.